MY Passion: 8 Day Eastern Islands Galapagos Cruise

 sea turtles or golden rays may swim close-by.

-Day 2: Darwin Bay & Prince Philip Steps (located in Genovesa Island)
+Day 2: Darwin Bay & El Barranco (located in Genovesa Island)

 We travel to Genovesa Island and reach Darwin Bay (wet landing), a unique site lined with red mangroves and soft-haired